PassionZale/PassionZale/README.md

 It was build with Nextjs & MDX, Deployed on Vercel,

-I refactored website in 2023,
+I refactored this website in 2023,

 Now it's build with Astro & MD.